Jim H

 An Error represents a condition that an application should not try to catch; usually an abnormal condition, such as the VM running out of memory, or a class missing from the class path.
 In theory, it is impossible to recover from either of those conditions.
 The most common method of handling Error is to let it terminate the program, writing a useful log message.
 Then you can fix whatever happened to your build.

 A real-world example of NoClassDefFoundError or NoSuchMethodError may occur when the wrong version of a library is included in the class path.
 This can happen whenever another library includes the library you thought you had asked for.
-We will not get into a long discussion of Maven, but running
+We will not get into a long discussion of Maven and Gradle, but running

 mvn dependency:tree